RFA for Predoctoral Training in Clinical and Translational Science

 CTSA TL1 Predoctoral Training Grant

 The purpose of these programs is to provide formal structured research training for individuals interested in pursuing research careers in T1 Translational Research (testing basic research for clinical effect/applicability; i.e. preclinical, first in human, proof of concept, phase 1) and whose research is focused on the elucidation of mechanistic and therapeutic aspects of disease processes.

 Individuals are supported while they:

 - Engage in a research project

-- Complete the Master of Science in Translational Research (MTR) degree program or the Certificate Program
+- Complete the Master of Science in Translational Research (MSTR) degree program or the Certificate Program

 Trainees may choose from a range of concentrations: Translational Therapeutics, Bioinformatics, Entrepreneurial Science, and Regulatory Science.

 Positions are open to Penn students in the MD, DMD, VMD, or PhD programs.

 - Applicants to the TL1 award must be US citizens or have permanent resident status.

-- Medical students should apply in their third year of medical school and are only eligible for the MTR degree.
+- Medical students should apply in their third year of medical school and are only eligible for the MSTR degree.